Soham-Chatt/scale-identifier/README.md

 A program to quickly identify scales based on notes

 <h2>What is this project?</h2>
 This project was built to quickly identify possible scales a collection of notes belong to as I was too lazy to go on the internet to do so.
 So instead I spent a good hour making this.
+This was made just for fun.

 <h2>What does the program do?</h2>
 The program takes user input and outputs the matching scale or in the case of an imperfect match, the top 3 scales.
 It is currently limited to the modern heptatonic major scales.